rgaiacs/numfocus-2017-grant/body.md

 # Abstract

-The purpose of our project is to lower the barrier for researchers in Brazil to start using Open Source Software (OSS) and in turn make it their default choice helping them join the world of Open Science.
+The purpose of our project is to lower the barrier for researchers in Brazil to start using Free and Open Source Software (FOSS) and in turn make it their default choice helping them join the world of Open Science.
-We wil achieve this by leveraging the existing skills capacity and trainig local Python and R champions as Software Carpentry and Data Carpentry instructors.
+We will achieve this by leveraging the existing skills capacity and training local Python and R champions as Software Carpentry and Data Carpentry instructors.
-We wil also work with them to help them become advocates for Open Science.
-This will allow them share their computaional skills with researchers as well as propagate the principles essential for making this paradim shift.
+We will also work with them to help them become advocates for Open Science.
+This will allow them share their computational skills with researchers as well as propagate the principles essential for making this paradigm shift.

 # Project Description

-By helping researchers in Brazil adopt Open Science aproaches this project will contribute to increasing internatonal visbility and collaboration of scholars in Brazilian research organisations.
-OSS is an essential component of making Open Science a prevalent standard.
-In our approach to bringing the OSS solutions to researchers in Brazil we will help them make their research more robust, reproducible and sustainable.
+By helping researchers in Brazil adopt Open Science approaches, this project will contribute to increase international visibility and collaboration of scholars in Brazilian research organisations.
+FOSS is an essential component of making Open Science a prevalent standard.
+In our approach to bringing the FOSS solutions to researchers in Brazil, we will help them make their research more robust, reproducible and sustainable.

 This project focuses entirely on the research sector in Brazil.
 A selected